My interest in health

 Focus on gastrointestinal disorders

 My own journey and experiences led me to focus on gastrointestinal disorders once I finished studying and went into private clinical practice.
-It was an area I had a particular affinity and empathy for.
+It was an area I had a particular affinity with and empathy for.
 It was also an area I had examined in detail throughout my studies, which I continue to do to this day.
 I believe that the gastrointestinal tract is the gateway to health, and if it is not functioning well and absorbing nutrients optimally, then overall health is compromised and the whole body can suffer.

 Over the years, both my personal experiences and clinical focus have exposed me to the area of stomal surgery in particular, where I have come across a common and frequent dilemma – a lack of specific nutritional support that is tailored to the varying needs of the Ostomate.